Losant/losant-docs/docs/dashboards/overview.md

 # Dashboards

-Structure dashboards provide a flexible and powerful way to display information relevant to your specific connected solution.
+Losant dashboards provide a flexible and powerful way to display information relevant to your specific connected solution.
 Users can have many different dashboards and a single dashboard can display information from many different applications and devices.

 ![Full Dashboard](/images/dashboards/overview-dashboard-full.png "Full Dashboard")

 ## Adding Blocks

-Structure supports many different blocks for visualizing various pieces of information.
+Losant supports many different blocks for visualizing various pieces of information.
 New blocks can be added to your dashboard by clicking the `Add Block` link at the top of the dashboard.

 ![Add Block](/images/dashboards/overview-add-block.png "Add Block")